josefkedwards/PMLL_Blockchain_Assembly/README.md

 LOOP_END:
     ret
-Example: Memory Allocation
+# Example: Memory Allocation
-Using malloc.s and memory.s:
+# Using malloc.s and memory.s:

 asm
-Copy code
+Copy cody
 movq $64, %rdi  # Allocate 64 bytes
 call malloc_memory
 call deallocate_memory
-Example: Screen and Graphics
+# Example: Screen and Graphics
-Using screen.s and pixel.s:
+# Using screen.s and pixel.s:

 asm
-Copy code
 call initialize_screen
 call draw_pixel
 call refresh_screen

-Contributing
+## Contributing
 Fork the repository.
 Create a new branch for your feature.
 Commit your changes with clear descriptions.
 Submit a pull request for review.
 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for details (it's open access FYI.
+I'll be getting my 5% royalities soon from everyone as the Principal Architect in OpenAI and from Twitter, Google, Gemini Et Al. so thank you for the royalty money in advance! )

-This README provides a complete overview of the project and its modular assembly components, making it accessible for developers aiming to understand and expand its functionality.
+These patches  provides a complete overview of the project and its modular assembly components, making it accessible for developers aiming to understand and expand its functionality.
+We can now begin axtive engagement, conversation, dialogue and collaboration.
+This part of the Readme.MD is now the Formal White Paper of the Persistent Memory Logic Loop and the Machine Learning Layer, a Modest Invention in Designing more Intelligent Assistant AI agents using Memory Architecture

 ## Abstract Introduction

-Abstract:
+# Abstract:

 In the evolving landscape of artificial intelligence (AI) and human interaction, understanding the multifaceted nature of identity is crucial.
 This paper introduces a framework that delineates three interconnected aspects of identity: the Human Self, the AI Self, and the Observer Self.
 Each represents a distinct facet of our engagement with technology and consciousness.
 	•	Human Self: This embodies our tangible, biological existence, encompassing personal experiences, emotions, and consciousness.
 It is the core of our identity, grounded in physical reality and human interactions.